jbelmont/unix-programming-and-regular-expressions-workshop/docs/input-and-output.md

 echo another thing >| text
 ```

-Now this command will work because of `>|` operator which will forcible truncate
+Now this command will work because of `>|` operator which will forcibly truncate

 #### Read Command Description